Locate-Then-Examine: Grounded Region Reasoning Improves Detection of AI-Generated Images: Experiments

 \subsection{Setup}

 We use Qwen-2.5-VL (7B- and 32B-Instruct variants) \citep{Qwen25VL} trained on 8x NVIDIA A100 GPUs.
-The learning rates are set to $2\times 10^{-5}$ (SFT) and $10^{-5}$ (GRPO).
-For ablation, we evaluate single-turn variants of Qwen-2.5-VL-Instruct: the untrained base model (Base), a version using only explanations (E-), explanations with grounding but without refinement (E+G-), and zoom-in variants trained with SFT only, without GRPO.
+In the SFT stage, we employed a learning rate of $2 \times 10^{-5}$, whereas the subsequent GRPO stage utilized a learning rate of $10^{-5}$ with a group size of $G=4$.
+We used DeepSpeed ZeRO-3 during training.
+For ablation, we evaluate single-turn variants of Qwen-2.5-VL-Instruct: the untrained base model (Base), a version using only explanations (E-), explanations with grounding but without refinement (E+G-), and our proposed LTE variants trained with SFT only, without GRPO.
 For baselines, we compare our models against traditional classification methods, including Community Forensics~\citep{ComFor}, Antifake Prompt~\citep{AntifakePrompt}, DIRE~\citep{DIRE}, CNNSpot~\citep{CNNSpot} and NPR~\citep{NPR}.
-For fair comparison, all baselines are retrained on MagniFake's training split.
-Due to their specific design, FakeShield~\citep{FakeShield} and LEGION~\citep{LEGION} cannot be directly trained or fine-tuned on MagniFake because of incompatible dataset formats.
+For fair comparison, all baselines are retrained on TRACE's training split.
+Due to their specific design, FakeShield~\citep{FakeShield} and LEGION~\citep{LEGION} cannot be directly trained or fine-tuned on TRACE because of incompatible dataset formats.
 Instead, we adopt the released pre-trained weights from FakeShield, and train LEGION on SynthScars~\citep{LEGION} to reproduce their results.